Who Goes There?: Plot

 A group of American researchers, isolated in their scientific station in Antarctica towards the end of winter, discover an alien spaceship buried in the ice, where it crashed twenty million years before.
 They try to thaw the inside of the spacecraft with a thermite charge but end up accidentally destroying it when the ship's magnesium hull is ignited by the charge.
-They do recover an alien creature from the ancient ice, which the researchers believe was searching for heat when it was frozen.
-Thawing revives the alien, a being which can assume the shape, memories and personality of a living thing it devours, while maintaining its body mass for further reproduction.
-Unknown to them, the alien immediately kills and then imitates the crew's physicist, a man named Connant; with some 90 pounds of its matter left over it tries to become a sled dog.
-The crew discovers the dog-Thing and kill it in the process of transformation.
+They manage to recover an alien creature from the ancient ice, which the researchers believe was searching for heat when it was frozen.
+Thawing revives the alien (simply referred to as the Thing), a being which can assume the appearance, memories, and personality of a living organism it devours, while maintaining its body mass for further reproduction.
+Unknown to them, the Thing immediately kills and then imitates the crew's physicist, a man named Connant; with some 90 pounds of its matter left over, it tries to become a sled dog.
+The crew discovers the dog-Thing and kills it midway through the transformation process.
 Pathologist Blair, who had lobbied for thawing the Thing, goes insane with paranoia and guilt, vowing to kill everyone at the base to save mankind; he is isolated within a locked cabin at their outpost.
-Connant is also isolated as a precaution and a "rule-of-four" is initiated in which all personnel must remain under the close scrutiny of three others.
+Connant is also isolated as a precaution, and a "rule-of-four" is initiated in which all personnel must remain under the close scrutiny of three others.

-The crew realizes that they must isolate their base and therefore disable their airplanes and vehicles, yet they pretend that everything is normal during radio transmissions to prevent any rescue attempts.
-The researchers try to figure out who may have been replaced by the alien (simply referred to as the Thing), to destroy the imitations before they can escape and take over the world.
-The task is almost impossibly difficult when they realize that the Thing is shapeshifting and telepathic, reading minds and projecting thoughts.
-A sled dog is conditioned by human blood injections (from Copper and Garry) to provide a human-immunity serum test, as in rabbits.
-The initial test of Connant is inconclusive as they realize that the test animal received both human and alien blood, meaning that either Doctor Copper or expedition Commander Garry is an alien.
+The crew realizes that they must isolate their base and therefore disable their airplanes and vehicles, and pretend that everything is normal during radio transmissions to prevent any rescue attempts.
+The researchers try to figure out who may have been replaced by the Thing to destroy the imitations before they can escape and take over the world.
+The task is found to be almost impossibly difficult when they realize that the Thing is shapeshifting and telepathic, reading minds and projecting thoughts.
+A sled dog is conditioned by human blood injections (from Dr. Copper and expedition commander Garry) to provide a human-immunity serum test, as in rabbits.
+The initial test of Connant is inconclusive, as they realize that the test animal received both human and alien blood, meaning that either Copper or Garry is an alien.
 Assistant commander McReady takes over and deduces that all the other animals at the station, save the test dog, have already become imitations; all are killed by electrocution and their corpses burned.